zwang695/alexa-skills-list/skills/B01KSB743Q/README.md

 * *Alexa, ask Compliment Me for help.*

 This skill will enable Alexa to compliment you, whether or not you actually deserve one.
 It's like a bag Sour Patch Kids - sometimes the compliments are sweet and sometimes they're sour.

+*** WARNING ***
+As stated above some of the compliments can be sour, as in this is not a skill for children.
+Please do not use with your young children and then be upset that it is not child friendly.
+Okay for teenagers with a sense of humor or perhaps(maybe...) babies who have no concept of the English language yet.

 ***